star-kwon/VDPS/README.md

 </p>

 ## Abstract
-In many optical imaging applications, optical scattering randomly disturbs light propagation, posing the challenge of recovering well-resolved images from scattered signals.
-Existing computational approaches for inverse scattering solvers rely on statistical or empirical constraints in the spatial domain, often failing to recover temporally coherent frames of dynamic scenes.
-Here, with a closed-form forward model for a dynamic scattering medium of finite thickness, we implement a video diffusion posterior sampling scheme with temporal attention, maximizing the statistical correlation between frames and scattered signals.
-By incorporating temporal correlation, our method accurately captures high-resolution components that are missed in spatial-domain operations alone.
-Furthermore, with explicit modeling of spatio-temporal correlation, our approach demonstrates adaptability across diverse scenarios, including various scene types, scattering media thicknesses, and scene-medium distances.
+Imaging through scattering is challenging because even a very thin layer of scattering material can randomly disturb light propagation, making it appear opaque and obscuring objects behind it.
+The forward model of light scattering is complex and difficult to express in a closed form due to its inherent randomness, and the problem becomes even more challenging as the scattering media’s thickness increases and becomes dynamic.
+In this work, we present an approximated forward model for dynamic scattering media with finite thickness.
+To reconstruct videos through such media, we propose a plug-and-play inverse scattering solver using video diffusion models.
+Our approach extends diffusion posterior sampling (DPS) to the spatio-temporal domain, enhancing statistical correlations between frames and scattered signals.
+By incorporating temporal correlations, our method accurately reconstructs high-resolution details that are often missed by spatial-domain approaches.
+Furthermore, our method demonstrates adaptability across diverse scenarios, including different scene types, scattering media thicknesses, and scene-medium distances.
 Numerical validation and real experimental results using various datasets and optical configurations validate the effectiveness of our approach.
-To the best of our knowledge, this is the first video diffusion model to exploit correlations in both spatial and temporal domains for solving the inverse scattering problem.
+Our work demonstrates robustness to real-world noise and approximated forward model mismatches, showing its applicability to practical inverse problems in real-world settings

 ## Prerequisites